NoHaxsJustAsian/Image-Processor/README.md

 ImageUtil is a tool used to read image files from the computer's files, and to write a given Image into a file.

+NEED TO DO THIS!!!
+A script of commands that your program will accept, that will create a new project, add at least one image as a layer, add some layers and filters on it and save the resulting image and project in other files.
+Include in your README file instructions on how we can run this script using your program (e.g. ''provide this file as a command line argument", ''type this script when the program runs", etc.